mikefarah/yq/mkdocs/index.md

-# yaml
+# yq
-yaml is a lightweight and portable command-line YAML processor
+yq is a lightweight and portable command-line YAML processor

 The aim of the project is to be the [jq](https://github.com/stedolan/jq) or sed of yaml files.